aeon-toolkit/aeon/docs/api_reference/transformations.rst

     ElbowClassPairwise
     RandomChannelSelector

-Panel transformers
+Collection transformers
 ------------------

-Panel transformers transform a panel of time series into a panel of time series.
+Collection transformers transform a collection of time series into a collection of time series.

-A panel transformer is fitted on an entire panel, and not per series.

 Equal length transforms
 ~~~~~~~~~~~~~~~~~~~~~~~

-These transformations ensure all series in a panel have equal length
+These transformations ensure all series in a collection have equal length

 .. currentmodule:: aeon.transformations.collection.pad